zahirahsseine/Weather-App-/README.md

 ## Step 1:Create react native project:
-   for creating project , open in CLI you use: cmd, powershell or bash for github and tab command line:
+   for creating project , open any CLI you use: cmd, powershell or bash for github and tab command line:

     npx react-native init WeatherApp

 ## Step 2:Create pages:
    We will create some pages needed: